marina601/discover-malta/README.md

 4. As a frequent user, I want to be able to update and delete my reviews.
 5. As a frequent user, I want to follow the site on social media.
 6. As a frequent user, I want to be able to contact the site owners if I have an enquire.
-7. As a frequent user, I want to explore latest deals
+7. As a frequent user, I want to the explore latest deals
 8. As a frequent user, I want my information to be pre-filled on the checkout page.

 ##### back to [content](#table-of-content)

 ### A Potential Client
-1. As a potential client I want to see sample of trips to get an overview of what my product might look like
+1. As a potential client I want to see a sample of trips to get an overview of what my product might look like
 2. As a potential client I want to learn what benefits are available to me
 3. As a potential client I want to easily get in touch with the site owners to request further information or book a call